-Is it dangerous to lucid dream?
+Is lucid dreaming dangerous?
 The short answer is no.

-In the same manner, lucid dreaming is generally safe, but it is important to mention some possible lucid dreaming dangers that are connected to it.
+Even though lucid dreaming is generally safe, it is important to mention some possible dangers of lucid dreaming and risks that are connected to it.

 Can you die in real life from a dream?